santi-jose/ClassroomAverage/README.md

 ## Run Web App
 1. Open a terminal in the project directory and enter the following command:\
 `npm start`\
-This will run server.js which will run a server at localhost:3000.
+This will run server.js which will run a server at port 3000.
-2. Head over to http://localhost:300 where the web application is hosted and you will be able to interact with the application.
+2. Head over to http://localhost:3000 where the web application is hosted and you will be able to interact with the application.